Thunderstorms

 Before a thunderstorm

-• Check out FLASH Hurricane Strong for do-it-yourself ways to strengthen your homes against flooding, high winds and lightning.
+- Check out FLASH Hurricane Strong for simple ways to strengthen your home against flooding, high winds and lightning.

 What is a severe thunderstorm?